-As mentioned above, the use of this enzyme is already permitted in the United States, France and Denmark.
-Therefore, the approval for use of this enzyme would bring Australia and New Zealand into line with other jurisdictions where it is already authorised for use.
-In this way, Australia and New Zealand will remain competitive with other international markets.
+The enzyme is currently used in France, Denmark and the USA, therefore, the approval for use of the enzyme would bring Australia and New Zealand into line with those countries.
+In this way, Australia and New Zealand will remain competitive with the international market.
 This will also help foster continued innovation and improvements in food manufacturing techniques and processes.

-The conclusion of the risk assessment was there are no public health and safety issues associated with the production microorganism T. reesei containing the glucoamylase gene from a different strain of T. reesei as a food processing aid in brewing, the manufacture of bakery products, the production of potable alcohol and starch processing.
-It is therefore appropriate that Australian and New Zealand food industries are given the opportunity to benefit from the use of this enzyme as an alternative to those currently permitted.
-Which enzyme preparation a food manufacturing company uses will depend on a number of economic and other factors.
+The conclusion of the risk assessment was there are no public health and safety issues associated with the production microorganism, T. reesei containing additional functional copies of the glucoamylase gene, also from T. reesei; or with using glucoamylase from this particular source as a food processing aid in brewing, the manufacture of bakery products, the production of potable alcohol and starch processing.
+It is therefore appropriate that Australian and New Zealand food industries are given the opportunity to benefit from the use of this enzyme for these purposes as an alternative to those currently permitted